mcsinghoff/DefenderForEndpoint_Onboarding/Defender_After_McAfee_Uninstall_Troubleshooting.md

 ## Scenario

-A customer manually uninstalled McAfee/Trellix AV.
+When trying to uninstall a 3rd Party AV like here McAfee/Trellix AV.
 The expectation was that Microsoft Defender Antivirus would automatically become active again.
 However, Windows Security shows no active protection, and `Get-MpComputerStatus` reports Defender as not running.

 Typical symptoms: